DineWithMe/Development-Tools/README.md

 No need to create branch for this repo, it serves as knowledge base, eveyone can push to master branch.

-I recommend you commit this repo in your editor, it saves you from typing "</br>" tag.
+I recommend you commit this repo in your editor, it saves you from typing "br" tag.

 ## Library